 Section 2 and 3 of the Health & Safety at Work Act 1974 place a duty of care on employers to both employees and non-employees.

-Employers will need to be able to prove under scrutiny that they fulfil these duties in relation to controlling exposure to or outbreaks of COVID-19 in the workplace.
+Employers will need to be able to prove under scrutiny that they fulfill these duties in relation to controlling exposure to or outbreaks of COVID-19 in the workplace.

 Furthermore, section 3 of the Management of Health & Safety at Work Regulations 1999 requires employers to suitably assess the risks to safety and health of employees and non-employees and have ‘Risk Assessment’ documents drafted and communicated accordingly.

-This is no different in respect of the ‘hazard’ of COVID-19 and so employers must draft suitable and sufficient risk assessments displaying their control measures in respect of containing the virus.
+This is no different in respect to the ‘hazard’ of COVID-19 and so employers must draft suitable and sufficient risk assessments displaying their control measures in respect of containing the virus.

 The Health & Safety Executive has also confirmed that certain outbreaks of and exposures to COVID-19 in the workplace with be reportable under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.

-Finally, specific guidance has been issued covering 5 key points for employers to return to work safely.
+Finally, specific guidance has been issued covering 5 Steps to Working Safely for employers to return to work safely.
 These must be implemented by employers as soon as it is practical to do so.

-Following on from the five key points, specific guidance covering 8 workplace settings have also been published.
+Following on from the five steps to working safely, specific guidance covering 14 workplace settings have also been published.